ashwini124/Defining-and-Solving-Reinforcement-Learning-Task/README.md

 Disadvantages:
 • May be slower to converge compared to off-policy algorithms.
 • Prone to being influenced by the exploration strategy and can get stuck in suboptimal policies.
-• Not suitable for environments with large state-action spaces due to the need for a Qtable
+• Not suitable for environments with large state-action spaces due to the need for a Q-table